hellstorm-software/Kult-Rising/readme.md

 - began adding grappling system
     - added grapple function
     - added air boost
+    - added ability to grappel to solid objects

 Fixes
 - <i>fixed a bug that caused grapple to not fire</i>